 The vision is remarkable, and has been enough to lead a series of high-profile tenants to sign up.
-A 92-bed heritage brand Premier Inn hotel will be in place alongside Everyman, which has chosen the scheme for its first boutique cinema commitment in the North East, as well as food and drink outlets Miller and Carter and Pitcher & Piano, which is known for the precision with which it chooses its site, making Durham only the 19th in the group.
+A 92-bed heritage brand Premier Inn hotel will be in place alongside Everyman, which has chosen the scheme for its first boutique cinema commitment in the North East, as well as food and drink outlets Miller and Carter and Bar + Block.

 And all these brands – and so many more to be announced – want to be part of this new quarter before a brick has been laid, which underlines the faith big names have that developers such as Arlington will create something special.
 But it also speaks about the rarity of the opportunity to create a dramatic new landmark among so much that so many people treasure.

 “The look and feel of the place are turning out to be just as I had hoped,” says Allan.